The Bruce Medalists

 ||1935 Bruce Medalist

 ||8 November 1969

 “V.M.”
 Slipher was born in Indiana and educated at Indiana University.
 His entire career was spent at the Lowell Observatory, where he started immediately after receiving his A.B. in 1901 and which he directed from 1916 to 1954.
-His visible and infrared spectroscopic studies of planets led to the determination of rotation periods and the identification of molecules in planetary atmospheres.
-He discovered reflection nebulae and proved the existence of interstellar dust and gas.
-Using exposure times as long as 80 hours, he was the first to measure the enormous radial velocities of spiral nebulae; these data were later used and extended by Edwin P. Hubble to begin modern observational cosmology.
+His visible and infrared spectroscopic studies of planets led to the determination of rotation periods—he made the first spectroscopic measurement of the rotation period of Uranus, and he showed that Venus must rotate very slowly—and he identified molecules in planetary atmospheres.
+He discovered reflection nebulae and confirmed the existence of interstellar dust and gas.
+Using exposure times as long as 80 hours, he was the first to measure the enormous radial velocities of spiral nebulae, providing important support for the then-controversial view that they were far outside our Galaxy.
+These data were later used and extended by Edwin P. Hubble to begin modern observational cosmology.
 Slipher discovered and measured the rotations of the spirals.
-He also supervised the successful search for a ninth planet.
+He also made extensive studies of the spectra of the night sky and the aurorae.
+As director he supervised the successful search for a ninth planet.